echirinos/Project-Beta/README.md

 show_potential(DELETE GET)
 ???

+## Future Improvements

-TO FUTURE TANNER ADD DATE PROPERTY TO SALES RECORD TO LIST DATE CAR SOLD CHANGE FAVICON ICON
+- TO FUTURE TANNER ADD DATE PROPERTY TO SALES RECORD TO LIST DATE CAR SOLD CHANGE FAVICON ICON
+- Fix step 7 in the "Getting Started" section, that way we don't have to migrate everytime we start up the app.